tagoWorks/akod/README.md

       # Run your main code here
    ```
 6. Obfuscate your code (optional)
  In order to hide your private key and licensing website link, I recommend you obfuscate your code with a python obfuscator.
-[Hyperion](https://github.com/billythegoat356/Hyperion) is very advanced and I personally use it for some of my code before.
+[Hyperion](https://github.com/billythegoat356/Hyperion) is very advanced.
+Additionally, if you create an executable from your python code it will be difficult to decompile.

 If your having issues check out the example.py or join the [discord server](https://tago.works/discord)